CivicActions/ssp-toolkit/docs/controls/SA.md

 #### CivicActions Responsibility

-CivicActions Security in collaboration with the Product Owner determines, designates, documents, and allocates the resources required to protect the system as part of its capital planning and investment control processes.
+CivicActions Security in collaboration with the System Owner determines, designates, documents, and allocates the resources required to protect the system as part of its capital planning and investment control processes.